The New England Journal of Medicine June 08, 2023

 Setting

-Population Adult patients with histologically or cytologically confirmed primary advanced (FIGO stage III or IV) or first recurrent endometrial cancer not amenable to curative surgery or radiation.
+Population Adult patients with primary advanced stage III or IV, or first recurrent endometrial cancer.

 Study Limitations